 Germany is a Western European Country with beautiful landscapes, great beer, and a ton of history.
 Whether you want to eat and drink your way through the country, explore the outdoors, or pay respects at the Holocaust memorials, there is something for everyone in Germany.
 This guide will help you plan your whole trip.
-You can find out how much to budget, what to pack, and all of our favorite things to do while in Germany.
+You can find out how much to budget, what to pack, all of our favorite things to do, and everything you need to know about planning a trip to Germany.

 About half of the population in Germany speaks English, especially in the major cities.
 I highly recommend learning a few more common German phrases and words, this is helpful and more respectful to the citizens.
 A little bit of effort will go a long way.
 When traveling to a foreign country we always download the local language on our Google Translate app beforehand to help us out.
 If you download the language you can even use it offline which is extremely helpful.

 Germany is a part of the Schengen Area, which is a group of 26 European states who eliminated passport and other types of border control for their mutual borders.
 Essentially, these 26 countries function as one country when it comes to international travel.
 If you are a European Union (EU) resident you are able to travel visa-free for an unlimited amount of time.
 While you won’t need a visa if you plan on staying longer than 90 days you must register with the local government.
 If you are an American, Australian, Or New Zealand citizen you must have a passport valid for at least 3 months beyond your planned trip.
 A visa is not required unless you plan on staying longer than 90 days.
 Citizens from most other countries must apply for a Schengen visa to travel in Germany.
 This visa will also allow travel from one country to another within the Schengen area without having to complete any other formalities.
 Make sure you check your specific requirements before traveling to ensure you don’t have any issues.
 You can click here (https://www.germany-visa.org/do-i-need-a-visa/) to read more about the requirements.